 If you don’t have trust, you don’t have anything, and that’s a very cliche term.
 It’s genuine, but the question is, how do you build your trust?
 Building your trust is something that happens over time.
 It doesn’t take a few days or first meeting a person.

-It can take many months or even years to trust someone because they’re strangers.
+Trusting someone can take many months or even years because they’re strangers.
 So how do you make a stranger?
-Somebody, you trust begin with communicating.
+Somebody you trust begin with communicating.

 Communication is everything, and I can not stress it enough.
-It’s important to talk to the other person. be open and willing to share things about your life, struggles, dreams, desires, fears, past experiences, and many things.
-You should be ready to be open.
+It’s important to talk to the other person.
+Be open and willing to share your life, struggles, dreams, desires, fears, past experiences, etc. You should be ready to be open.

 You should also be willing to listen to your other partner.
 Don’t make it all about yourself.
 Either a relationship is back and forth equal.
 There should be a balance between both of you.
-You also be willing to try out new aspects and new things to test a relationship, test the partner, and test the trust that you guys have, and that’s important.
+You also be willing to try out new aspects and things to test a relationship, the partner, and the trust you guys have, and that’s important.

 It’s so easy to communicate through text messages. it’s fantastic to get adorable text messages and long paragraphs, but there’s nothing better than talking face-to-face, telling little bits